-First thing is to mix the ingredients together.
+The first step is to mix the ingredients together.
 You can use a food processor, a blender, or even mix by hand.
 I ground my oats in my Blendtec and so I just decided to mix everything in there.
 If you mix it in your blender, you will just want to pulse until it forms a dough ball.
 The dough should be smooth and not overly sticky.
 If you feel like it is too sticky add a little more flour.

-Roll it out as thin as possible, and then you can use a cookie cutter to cut out shapes.
+After everything is combined, place your dough on a floured surface.
+Roll it out as thin as possible, and use fun cookie cutters to cut out shapes.
 If you just want squares, you can cut the dough with a pizza cutter.

 Place on an ungreased cookie sheet.
 Bake in a 350 F oven for 7-10 minutes depending on how thin you rolled your crackers and how big your shapes are.

 For a similar shape and size to what we made, baking anywhere from 10-11 minutes will give you a slightly crunchy but not overdone cracker.
 You can store these in an airtight container (they will soften slightly) or a container that isn’t airtight (to help them stay crunchy) for about a week.